Darkmatterhelper/helper/README.md

 - **ID** (randomly-generated, anonymous student identifier)
 - **Course name** (as it appears on Canvas)
 - **Question text** (as it appears on Canvas)
+  > ⚠️ During execution you'll be given the option to exclude question text in the output pdfs.
+Question text may be useful to give context about which question is being answered.
+On the other hand, you may not want to include question text as the text will match across submissions to Turnitin.
+Ensure that you review the output to be sure it is suitable for your use case.
 - **Student's response** (all submitted text -- does not preserving formatting)

 > NOTE: all of the above will repeat for as many questions as are in the quiz (on seperate pages)